-Remind me to book my vacation in 2 weeks
+Hey Siri, Remind me to book my vacation in 2 weeks

-Remind me to buy coffee in two hours
+Hey Siri, Remind me to buy coffee in two hours

 Reminders are also location-aware.
 If you have ‘home’ and ‘work’ defined in your contact card, you can say:

-Remind me to check my reports when I get to work
+Hey Siri, Remind me to check my reports when I get to work

-You can specify a location name such as a supermarket if it exists in the Siri database.
+You can specify a location name, such as a supermarket, if it exists in the Siri database.

-Remind me to buy coffee when I arrive at Whole Foods
+Hey Siri. remind me to buy coffee when I arrive at Whole Foods

-Use Siri to add multiple reminders at once
+Ask Siri to add multiple reminders at once

 Before iOS 13, one drawback has been the need to add a list of several reminders separately.
-While hardly a huge inconvenience, it has made creating longer lists more convoluted than it needed to be.
+While hardly a huge inconvenience, it had made creating longer lists more convoluted than it needed to be.
 Such as ‘Hey Siri, add milk to my shopping list, Hey Siri, add bread to my shopping list’.

-Hey Siri, add milk, bread, coffee, bananas and beer to my shopping list
+Hey Siri, add milk, bread, coffee, bananas, and beer to my shopping list

 If you want to change the reminder you can say: